If your church has been thinking about purchasing or upgrading a sound, video, or lighting system, then you likely have a few questions.

-The software has really been adapted over the past year to be functional for both contractors and churches.
+The software has really been adapted on purpose to be functional for both contractors and churches.

 This was a bit surprising to me at first and I was a little skeptical, so Paul invited me to dig into a few more details with the Jetbuilt solution.